Skip to main content

 What does the shell do for you

-In summary, the local_up_openyurt.sh will use the local files under the openyurt work path to set up the cluster.
+In summary, the local-up-openyurt.sh will use the local files under the openyurt work path to set up the cluster.
 And you can specify the behavior of the shell through setting environment variables.

 It will use kind to set up the kubernetes cluster.
 You can set KUBERNETESVERSION to specify the kubernetes version to use.
-For instance, export KUBERNETESVERSION=1.23 before running the shell will enable you to use kubernetes v1.23.
+For instance, export KUBERNETESVERSION=1.34 before running the shell will enable you to use kubernetes v1.23.
 In addition, you can set NODES_NUM to specify the number of nodes the cluster will contain.

 Note:

 1. The format of KUBERNETESVERSION is 1.xx, other formats will not be accepted.
-The default KUBERNETESVERSION is 1.22.
+The default KUBERNETESVERSION is 1.34.

 2. NODES_NUM should not be less than 2.
 Finally, the cluster will contains one control-plane node and NODES_NUM-1 woker nodes.
 The default NODES_NUM is 2.